 During the subject period, work continued on the activities permitted by Notices to Proceed (NTP) #1 and #2.
-Activities authorized under NTP #1 include site grading, civil work, and installation of three tubular steel pole foundations and poles for the power line within the Seventh Standard Substation property.
-NTP #2 permitted activities include the remaining aspects of construction including general electrical work, installation of steel structures, low and high voltage equipment, installation of the electrical controls enclosure and telecommunications equipment, equipment testing, paving of roads, and final grading of the property.
-The civil contractor is D & C and the electrical contractor is TTR.
+NTP #1 permits activities includes site grading, civil work, and installation of three tubular steel pole foundations and poles for the power line within the Seventh Standard Substation property.
+NTP #2 permits activities include the remaining aspects of construction including general electrical work, installation of steel structures, low and high voltage equipment, installation of the electrical controls enclosure and telecommunications equipment, equipment testing, paving of roads, and final grading of the property.
+The civil contractor is D & C, and the electrical contractor is TTR.